Marginally trapped submanifolds in Lorentzian space forms and in the Lorentzian product of a space form by the real line: Introduction

 The purpose of this paper is to give local, explicit representation formulas for $n$-dimensional marginally trapped submanifolds in some of the simplest Lorentzian manifolds: the Minkowski space $\R^{n+2}_1,$ the non-flat Lorentzian spaces forms, i.e.\ the de Sitter space $d\S^{n+2}$ and the anti de Sitter space $Ad\S^{n+2},$ and finally the Lorentzian products $\S^{n+1} \times \R$ and $\H^{n+1} \times \R$ of the sphere and the hyperbolic space by the real line.

-Our construction is inspired by \cite{An1} and is based, although not explicitely, on the contact structure enjoyed by the space of null geodesics of a pseudo-Riemannian manifold (\cite{GS},\cite{KT}).
+Our construction is inspired by \cite{An} and is based, although not explicitely, on the contact structure enjoyed by the space of null geodesics of a pseudo-Riemannian manifold (\cite{GS},\cite{KT}).
 For example, in the case of Minkowski space $\R^{n+2}_1,$ a spacelike, $n$-dimensional submanifold $\bar{\s}$ is locally described in terms of its height function (i.e.\ its timelike coordinate) and a hypersurface $\s$ of $\R^{n+1}$.
 Then the marginally trapped condition amounts to a simple algebraic relation between the height function of $\bar{\s}$ and the second fundamental form of $\s.$ The interpretation in terms of contact geometry is the following: the set of null geodesics normal to $\s$ is a Legendrian submanifold in the set of null geodesics of $\R^{n+2}_1,$ which is contactomorphic to the unit tangent bundle of $\R^{n+1}$; then the hypersurface $\s$ is nothing but the projection on the basis $\R^{n+1}$ of this Legendrian submanifold.

-This idea works in the same way in the other simple Lorentzian spaces $d\S^{n+2}, Ad\S^{n+1}$, $\S^{n+1} \times \R$ and $\H^{n+1} \times \R$.
-The construction can be performed in Robertson-Walker spaces as well, but the analysis becomes quite more involved since the equation relating the height function of $\bar{\s}$ and the second fundamental form of $\s$ is not any more algebraic, but differential.
-This case will be discussed in a forthcoming paper (\cite{An2}).
+This idea works in the same way in the other simple Lorentzian spaces $d\S^{n+2}, Ad\S^{n+2}$, $\S^{n+1} \times \R$ and $\H^{n+1} \times \R$.
+The construction can be performed in Robertson-Walker spaces as well, but the analysis becomes quite more involved since the equation relating the height function of $\bar{\s}$ and the second fundamental form of $\s$ is not any more polynomial, but remains algebraic.
+This case is discussed in \cite{AC}.

 The authors would like to thank Marcos Salvai for valuable suggestions.